Actors

 Actor interactions can be invoked with Actor Interact event.

-When this event is called, the X/Y position as well the actor direction would be used, if there are any other actors in the same direction their On Interact script will be called.
+When this event is called, the X/Y position as well the actor direction would be used.

-Actor Scripting Propeties
+Actor Scripting Properties

 - Tile X - The left side position value in tile coordinates.